 Need a cheap recipe utilizing pantry staples that saves you a trip to the grocery store and also tastes good?
 Try this sardine rice bowl.
 Packed with vitamin B and omega 3, sardines are simply warmed with tomato sauce then topped over a bed of rice.

-Anchovies and pizza go hand in hand.
+Anchovies and pizza go hand in hand in Italy.
 If you're looking to mix it up a bit though, you can't go wrong with this Pissaladiere.
 Pissaladiere is a Provencal recipe that tops a thin pizza like crust with anchovies, caramelized onions, and olives.
 Hungry yet?
 Well then mix up your dough and load it in toppings, and get baking!
 Get the recipe here.

 Chef's Note: If making dough from scratch isn't your forte, you can sub it for puff pastry.